-The protocol that you use depends on which type of server you are using.
+The protocol you use depends on which type of server you are using.
 The FTP and RCP transport mechanisms provide faster performance and more reliable delivery of data than TFTP.
-These improvements are possible because FTP and RCP are built on and use the Transmission Control Protocol/Internet Protocol (TCP/IP) stack, which is connection-oriented.
+These improvements are possible because FTP and RCP are built on and use the TCP/IP stack, which is connection-oriented.

-- Guidelines for Creating and Using Configuration Files, page B-8 - Configuration File Types and Location, page B-9 - Creating a Configuration File By Using a Text Editor, page B-9 - Copying Configuration Files By Using TFTP, page B-10 - Copying Configuration Files By Using FTP, page B-11 - Copying Configuration Files By Using RCP, page B-15 - Clearing Configuration Information, page B-18
+- Guidelines for Creating and Using Configuration Files, page B-8 - Configuration File Types and Location, page B-9 - Creating a Configuration File By Using a Text Editor, page B-9 - Copying Configuration Files By Using TFTP, page B-10 - Copying Configuration Files By Using FTP, page B-12 - Copying Configuration Files By Using RCP, page B-15 - Clearing Configuration Information, page B-18